On the structure of complex spectra and eigenfunctions of transfer and Koopman operators: Model and statements of main results

 In this general setting, the spectrum of $\mathcal{P}_{0,\delta}$ is

+where $\alpha_{j,q}$ is the rotation speed on fibre $j$ along coordinate direction $q$.
 Concerning the extension from $S^1$ to $\mathbb{T}^d$, the same proofs of all of our results follow with minor adaptations.
 For the extension of the fibres $\{1,\ldots, N\}$ filling out sets in $\mathbb{R}^{d'}$, one only needs to appropriately adjust the matrices $W_\epsilon$.
-For example, in $d'$ dimensions, a natural choice would be to construct $W_\epsilon$ from a finite-difference stencil for the Laplace operator on a regular grid in $d'$ dimensions (see \eqref{Wdot1d}--\eqref{Weps1d} for such a choice for $d'=1$).
+For example, in $d'$ dimensions, a natural choice would be to construct $W_\epsilon$ from a finite-difference stencil for the Laplace operator on a regular grid in $d'$ dimensions (see \eqref{Weps1d} for such a choice for $d'=1$).
 For the sake of simplicity of exposition, we restrict the statements and proofs of all results to the case $d = 1$. \end{remark}